zythdotdev/roblox-flux/README.md

 ### Mounting GUIs

 Flux supports all three GUI types.
-You are responsible for cloning templates before passing them in — Flux takes ownership of the instance you provide.
+You are responsible for cloning templates before passing them in, allowing you to build UI in Roblox Studio — Flux takes ownership of the instance you provide.

 #### ScreenGui
 ```lua